DanielHka25/electricity-price-prediction/README.md

 ```bash
 jupyter notebook
 ```
-This will open the Jupyter Notebook in the default browser.
-Navigate to `/notebooks/price_prediction.ipynb` to open the Jupyter Notebook.
-To see the used datasets, check the `/data` folder.
+This will launch the Jupyter Notebook in the default browser.
+Open `/notebooks/price_prediction.ipynb` to access the notebook.
+The datasets used in this project can be found in the `/data` folder.

 ---